mkm02/startup/README.md

 The user collection in MongoDB can also hold an array with information associated with the user
     - If statements can also be used after you have returned something you found in the database

+## React CLI

+- npx is like a shortcut for npm install and npm start, but the package installation isn't persistent
+- the toolchain executes the start script found in the package.json
+- index.html is initially very barren and gets filled up because of the js file that renders the component loaded from the component's .js file
+- npm run build executes the build script in package.json
+  - The script transpiles, minifies, and injects the proper JavaScript, then outputs to a deployment ready version into a subdirectory named `build`
+  - The deployment scripts for Simon React use this and then copy the new subdirectory `build` out to the production server